Aaron-M-R/Best-Recipes/README.md

 ##### Rating vs Number of Calories in Recipe
 We can see many recipes along the integer intervals of the x axis since many recipes only have one or a couple reviews that are all the same.
 There is also a slight upward trend.
 <iframe src="plots/scatter_calories_rating.html.html" width=800 height=600 frameBorder=0></iframe>

+### Analysis of Aggregated Data

+##### Recipe Mintues over Time
+Let's see how ratings have changed over the years the get a better sense of any time-related trends.
+Before analyzing the minutes per recipe, we first get rid of outliers.
+We define outliers as recipes that take more than 24 hours to make (less than 1% of all recipes).
+We initially look at a scatterplot of recipe minutes over time.
+This plot reveals not only that the number of recipes has decreased over time, but it looks as if the average minutes of the recipes also decreases over time.
+Notice the horizontal lines in the scatterplot, which is due to recipes rounding the number of minutes of their recipe to the nearest group of 10 or 30 minutes.
+The table below the plot shows that the number of recipes per year in fact decreases dramatically from 2008 to 2018.
+<iframe src="scatter_minutes_date.html" width=800 height=600 frameBorder=0></iframe>

+##### Average Recipe Minutes per Year
+print(aggregated.to_markdown(index=True))
+Again, as you can see, the number of recipes per year in the dataset has greatly decreased since 2008.
+This is a little odd because overall production of content on the internet has grown over time.
+Perhaps the data somehow doesn't include all of the recipes.
+Before we investigate missingness, let's continue with aggregation investigation.
+When we aggregate the data by year, then a very different pattern emerges.
+Instead of a slow descent of recipe times over the years, we see most years have an average recipe time of 100 minutes except two years.
+This interesting aggregation shows that 2011 and 2016 were years with much higher average recipe times than any of their neighbors.
+Needless to say, the patterns of recipe times are hard to describe and even more difficult to predict.
+<iframe src="line_minutes_year.html" width=800 height=600 frameBorder=0></iframe>

 ### Assessment of Rating Missingness